aidenappl/hillviewTV/README.md

 I challanged myself to get this entire stack done in one day, aiming to get it to a production ready state by 11/08 with periodic fixes, improvements, and changes past there.

+## See a live version

+Check out https://hillview.tv for a live version of the site.

+## Angular Deployment

+This site is using Vercel as the deployment manager.
+I'm also implementing SSR for SEO.

 ## Feedback

 Let me know if you have any feedback on things I could do better with video handling.
 All code is open source to the community.